 You’re to give employees who are not eligible for SSP an SSP1 Form.
 Employees can use this form to support their application for Universal Credit and Employment and Support Allowance.

-How to calculate the SSP rate for your employees
+How to calculate the UK SSP rate for your employees

 You can calculate the SSP rate for your employees in two ways: manually or by using payroll software.